 The FLSA sets specific guidelines about how long to keep payroll records and employment documents.

-You must keep payroll records for at least three years.
 Even though you might only have seasonal employees for a few months, you must keep payroll records for three years.

 The FLSA includes child labor laws that protect workers under the age of 18.
 Child labor laws dictate the types of jobs children can do, the times children can work, how many hours children can work, and how much you should pay children.